Anderson localized states for the quasi-periodic nonlinear wave equation on $\mathbb Z^d$: Acknowledgements

 \section{Acknowledgements}

-Y. Shi was supported by the NSFC (No. 12271380) and the National Key R\&D Program (No. 2021YFA1001600).
-W.-M. Wang acknowledges support from the CY Initiative of Excellence, ``Investissements d'Avenir" Grant No. ANR-16-IDEX-0008.
+This work was supported by the National Key R\&D Program (2021YFA1001600).
+Y. Shi was supported by the NSFC (12522110) and W.-M. Wang acknowledges support from the CY Initiative of Excellence, ``Investissements d'Avenir" Grant No. ANR-16-IDEX-0008.
+The authors would like to thank the reviewer for valuable suggestions.